tompereira09/lily-lang/README.md

   - Compilation Choices Involving GCC(Only works on linux yet)
   - Optimization, Organization, and added comments(pain in the ass)
   - Simple Binary Expressions

+TODO:
+  - Fix The check Statement
+  - Add The else Statement
+  - Add The While Loop